Healthy Tube feeding with Real Food

 Seeking answers, I found a group of tube-fed people and caregivers that had this radical idea: Put real food through the feeding tube.
 It was truly a lightbulb moment.
 Within days of starting to add real food to AJ’s tube feedings, his color perked up (imagine what you would look like only living off white food), he stopped vomiting daily, his reflux improved, and he started having regular bowel movements.
 Since that time, he now receives a whole rotation of quality proteins, whole grains, fruits, vegetables and healthy fats.
 Not many two year olds get beets, bison, kale, flax seed oil and quinoa on a regular basis!

-That’s when the idea for Real Food Blends was born.
+That’s when the idea for Real Food Blends for healthy tube feeding was born.
 100% real food, pureed meals for people on feeding tubes in convenient shelf-stable pouches.
 We’re starting with 3 different meal options but hope to add more quickly to provide nutritional variety.

 Feeding a real food diet is rarely suggested by those in the medical community, but almost every nutritionist and doctor that has heard we have AJ on a “blenderized diet” gives us a pat on the back, saying “It’s the best thing for him.”
 (However, one young girl on a blended diet was kicked out of her lunchroom because of this ‘unsafe practice’ of putting real food into her stomach!)
 It’s my hope that Real Food Blends makes real food via tube the preferred option for tube feeding.
 After all, what would you put into your body if taste didn’t matter?

 Julie Bombacino is the founder of Real Food Blends.
 She lives outside Chicago with her husband Tony, daughter Luca and son AJ.
-Click here to buy Real Food Blends meals.
+Click here to buy Real Food Blends meals for healthy tube feeding.

 I can't wait to hear how you answer that question!